Rulemaking to Implement Delta Plan Amendment Regarding Delta Levees Investment Strategy

 Summary of Proposed Amendment

-The proposed amendments would implement and make specific the Section 85306 authority to set priorities for State investments in levee operation, maintenance, and improvements.
-The proposed amendment identifies specific islands or tracts that are located within the legal boundaries of the Delta and the Suisun Marsh subject to the proposed regulation and assigns a DLIS priority of Very-High Priority islands and tracts, High Priority islands or tracts, or Other Priority islands or tracts for each specific island or tract.
-The amendment would also direct the Department of Water Resources (DWR) to fund levee projects at Very-High Priority islands or tracts before approving projects at High Priority or Other Priority islands or tracts.
-It provides that if available funds are sufficient to fully fund levee improvements at the Very-High Priority islands or tracts, then funds for improvements or rehabilitation of levees on High Priority islands or tracts may be provided, and after those projects have been fully funded, then projects at Other Priority islands or tracts may be funded.
-The proposed amendment would also require DWR to annually submit to the Council a written report including certain specific information that identifies its decisions to award State funds for Delta levee improvements and levee rehabilitation projects.
+The proposed regulation would have amended Section 5012, as well as Section 5001 (Definitions) to implement Policy RR P1.
+The proposed regulation would have identified islands or tracts located within the legal boundaries of the Delta and the Suisun Marsh and assigned a DLIS priority of Very-High Priority, High Priority, or Other Priority for each specific Delta island or tract.
+The proposed regulation would have prioritized state funding for Levee projects at Very-High Priority islands or tracts before projects at High Priority or Other Priority islands or tracts.
+If available funds are enough to fully fund levee improvements at the Very-High Priority islands or tracts, then funds for improving levees on High Priority islands or tracts may be provided.
+If available funds are enough to fully fund levee improvements at the High Priority islands or tracts, then funds for improving levees on Other Priority islands or tracts may be provided.
+The proposed regulation would have also required the Department of Water Resources (DWR) to annually submit to the Council a written report including certain specific information that identifies its decisions to award State funds for Delta levee improvements and levee rehabilitation projects.

 Administrative Procedure Act Rulemaking Process Comment Period